A quarter of Brits will experience some sort of mental health issue during their life. However, not everyone feels comfortable talking about it.

 The doctor is not going to judge you, they’ll simply listen and suggest ways you can deal with the problem.

-If you don’t feel comfortable talking to your regular GP about this, ask to see someone else, or try one of our online consultations.
+If you don’t feel comfortable talking to your regular GP about this, ask to see someone else such as a practice nurse.

 Your treatment, your decision

 It’s important to remember that you will never be forced into any treatment you’re not comfortable with.

 You will provide the doctor with something known as ‘informed consent’, which means you only say yes to something once you’re happy that you understand what it means.